Malamocco (Lido, Venice)

 Restaurants in Malamocco

 If you want to enjoy good, classic local cuisine in the village, you should go to the Tratorria da Scarso.
 The guesthouse is almost directly at the entrance of the village, if you come from the bus stop or from the sea.
 Highlights in the Locanda da Scarso are fish, seafood and meat.
-For Venice in the tavern very cheap, one should definitely try the black spaghetti.
-(Opening times approximately from 12 o'clock to 21:30 with lunch break from 19 to 21:30, Mondays only at noon, beach spring 2018).
+For Venice the tavern is very cheap, you should definitely try the black spaghetti.
+(Opening times approximately from 12 o'clock to 21:30 with lunch break from 19 to 21:30, Mondays only at noon, all info spring 2018).

 Another restaurant with